Fill your College Details

 Round Robin(RR) is a preemptive CPU scheduling algorithm that assigns a fixed time quantum to each process.
 After the quantum expires, the process is preempted and placed at the back of the queue, allowing other methods to work on a particular CPU cycle.

-2. How does Round Robin scheduling work?
+2. How does Round Robin program in C work?

 3. What are the advantages of Round Robin scheduling?